omikad/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
-Create function to show plot with mean and median, because we need to repeat it later
+Create function to show plot with mean and median, because we need to call it again later

 ```r
 showMeanMedianByDate <- function (showme) {